sunlightlabs/django-mediasync/README.markdown

 ### Writing Style Sheets

-Unfortunately, style sheets cannot be dynamic so it is important to use a relative local media URL when writing them.
+Users are encouraged to write stylesheets using relative URLS.
+The media directory is synced with S3 as is, so relative local paths will still work when pushed remotely.

+	background: url(../images/arrow_left.png);

+#### Deprecated URL rewriting

+Previous versions of mediasync rewrote absolute paths to use the correct __MEDIA\_URL__.
+If you would prefer to use this old method, write URLs using absolute paths and set __MEDIASYNC\_REWRITE\_CSS__ = *True* in settings.py.

 	background: url(/media/images/arrow_left.png);

-When pushed to S3, the local URL is rewritten as the MEDIA_URL from settings.py.
+When pushed to S3, the local URL is rewritten as the MEDIA\_URL from settings.py.
 If the MEDIA_URL is __http://assets.mysite.com/__ then the CSS rule will be rewritten as:

 	background: url(http://assets.mysite.com/images/arrow_left.png);